Reminders about Class Attendance:

 1. Do not come to campus if you are experiencing symptoms of COVID-19.

-a.
-If you are on campus and begin to experience symptoms, leave campus immediately
+2. If you are on campus and begin to experience symptoms, leave campus immediately.

-2 Maintain Social Distance of 6 feet or more whenever possible
+3. Maintain Social Distance of 6 feet or more whenever possible.

-3 Masks or Face Coverings are always required and must be worn over the nose and mouth
+4. Masks or Face Coverings are always required and must be worn over the nose and mouth.

-a.
-When eating/drinking, put your mask on in between bites or sips
+6. When eating/drinking, put your mask on in between bites or sips.

-6 Avoid touching other people, your face, mouth, or eyes
+7. Avoid touching other people, your face, mouth, or eyes.

-Stay Home – Get Screened – Schedule a Test – Notify the School of Law: Students who are experiencing symptoms of COVID-19 should not come to campus and may attend their in-person classes virtually for attendance credit, only after they have completed the following three steps:
+Stay Home – Get Screened – Schedule a Test – Notify the School of Law: Students who are experiencing symptoms of COVID-19 should not come to campus and may attend their in-person classes virtually for attendance credit, only after they complete these 3 steps:

 - Undergo a free, virtual COVID screening with MUSC.
 Click HERE to begin the virtual screening process.

 - If the screening process recommends that you be tested for COVID-19, you must immediately schedule a COVID test with MUSC or a provider of your choice for a date and time as soon as practicable.
 If you are not recommended for a COVID test, the normal attendance policy applies, and you should follow up with your primary care provider and follow their instructions.